Lithograph Otto Heinrich Engel

 The well-known painter Otto Heinrich Engel is the focus of the “second generation” of the Ekensund artist colony.
 Between 1892 and 1910 he spent numerous study visits on the Flensburg Fjord, which had a lasting impact on his work.
 Engel, who was born on December 27, 1866 in Erbach/Odenwald, moved to Berlin with his family as a small boy.
 Here he studied at the art academy between 1886 and 1890 before moving to Karlsruhe and later Munich to the art academies.

 His stays in Ekensund inspire his work.
-But at the beginning he has to struggle with some difficulties: For example, he is deeply annoyed that he can hardly find models: “But there are hardly any people who would sit for a model, they are all too busy and they work on one every day Elsewhere.”
-Engel often spends the entire winter working on studies, which he then quickly paints in Ekensund in the summer.
-At first he mainly focuses on summer landscapes, light-flooded interior views and studies of the local fishermen and pilots who work on the pictures the painters from the Skagen artists' colony.
+But at the beginning he has to struggle with some difficulties: For example, he is deeply annoyed that he can hardly find models: “But there are hardly any people who would sit for a model, they are all too busy and they work in a different place every day.”
+Engel often works throughout the winter on drawing up studies, which he then quickly paints in Ekensund in the summer.
+At first he mainly deals with summer landscapes, light-flooded interior views and studies of local fishermen and pilots, which are based on the pictures of the painters from the Skagen artists' colony.

-Engel studies the extraordinary lighting conditions in Ekensund: “That evening at eight o'clock I set off with a frame to paint a twilight study.
-It is now a popular problem with most young painters to study the hues of twilight.
-And since Ekensund is located in the north, there is a long twilight at this time of year, so it is also my endeavor to solve this problem.”
+Engel studies the extraordinary lighting conditions in Ekensund: "First thing in the evening at eight o'clock I set off with a frame to paint a twilight study.
+It is now a popular problem for most young painters to study the color tones of the twilight.
+And since there is a long-lasting twilight at this time of year, especially in Ekensund's northern location, it is also my endeavor to solve this problem."

 In 1926, Flensburg honored him with an exhibition on his 60th birthday, which was then shown in Kiel.
 Six years later, Engel moved to Glücksburg until his death on January 30, 1949; to the area whose picturesque descriptions have brought him much fame.
-He writes to a friend: “It was of course a difficult decision.
-But ultimately I feel as if it was fate that I should retire to what has become my adopted home after having worked there artistically for 40 years.”
+He writes to a friend: "It was of course a difficult decision.
+But in the end I feel as if it was fate that I should retire to what has become my adopted home after having worked artistically there for 40 years."